workhappy27/AI/Prompt_Engineering_Deep_Dive/2_2_Promt_engineering_Framework.md

 #### Promptflow
  - Promptflow is a suite of development tools designed to streamline the end-to-end development cycle of LLM-based AI applications.

+#### Guidance
+ - Guidance is a framework for controlling LLMs, it allows users to constrain generation (with regex and CFGs) as well as to interleave control (conditional, loops) and generation seamlessly.